rachelradical/rachelradical.github.io/anomaly-ai.md

 ---
 layout: page
-title: Anomaly Storyteller AI Details
+title: Anomaly Storyteller AI
+description: Generates sample barcode scan data, analyzes anomalies, and explains them using OpenAI's API.
+image: /assets/AI-barcode.png
+nav-menu: true
 ---

-# Anomaly Storyteller AI

-## About the Anomaly Storyteller AI
+## Anomaly Storyteller AI

-The Anomaly Storyteller AI generates sample barcode scan data, analyzes it for anomalies, and then uses OpenAI's API to explain the anomalies by cross-referencing them with contextual data.
+The Anomaly Storyteller AI generates sample barcode scan data, analyzes it for anomalies, and then uses OpenAI's API to explain the anomalies by cross-referencing it with contextual data.

 ### Features: